roman-mueller/puppet-docs/source/puppet/4.4/reference/lang_type_aliases.md

 type MyType = Integer
 ~~~

-Would make `MyType` equivalent to `Integer`.
+Makes `MyType` equivalent to `Integer`.

 This mechanism is used for several reasons:

-* Giving a type a descriptive name such as `IPv6Addr`, rather than just using a complex pattern based type.
+* Gives a type a descriptive name such as `IPv6Addr`, rather than just using a complex pattern based type.
-* Shortening complex type expressions and moving them "out of the way".
+* Shortens complex type expressions and moves them "out of the way".
-* Reuse of types increases the quality as not everyone has to invent types like `IPv6Addr`.
+* Reuse of types increases the quality, as not everyone has to invent types like `IPv6Addr`.
 * Type definitions can be tested separately.